MARGARET M. CLEMENTS, Ph.D

 • Extensive travels throughout Western Europe including noteworthy time in France, Germany, Ireland, Norway, Spain, Portugal, Austria and Belgium

-• Eastern Europe experiences include Slovenia and the Czech Republic
+• Eastern Europe experiences include Slovenia, Romania, Russia, Hungary, and the Czech Republic

 • Currently serve on the Board of Directors of Kuaba Humanitarian Foundation—a foundation that serves orphans in Zimbabwe, Ghana and South Africa